mollie/api-documentation/source/reference/oauth2/authorize.rst

 .. parameter:: code
    :type: string

-   The auth code, with which you can request an :doc:`access token </reference/oauth2/tokens>`.
+   The auth code, with which you can request an :doc:`app access token </reference/oauth2/tokens>`.

 .. parameter:: state
    :type: string